shivabyte-arch/OIBSIP/README.md

 This project demonstrates how machine learning can effectively detect fraudulent transactions.
 Handling class imbalance and focusing on recall significantly improves fraud detection performance.

+## Dataset

+Dataset is provided in compressed ZIP format.

+Steps to use:
+1. Download the ZIP file
+2. Extract it
+3. Use `creditcard.csv` in the notebook